Trump says Birx 'took the bait & hit us' due to 'horrible' comments from Pelosi: 'Pathetic!'

 "So Crazy Nancy Pelosi said horrible things about Dr. Deborah Birx, going after her because she was too positive on the very good job we are doing on combatting the China Virus, including Vaccines & Therapeutics.
 In order to counter Nancy, Deborah took the bait & hit us.
 Pathetic!"

-Pelosi was critical of Birx and the rest of the administration in an interview on Sunday with ABC News' Martha Raddatz.
+Pelosi was critical of Birx and the rest of the administration in an interview with ABC News' Martha Raddatz.

 WATCH: BIRX DEFENDS ADMINISTRATION'S CORONAVIRUS TESTING